lestrrat-go/contributions/Reviews.md

 and final decisions may be different on a case-by-case basis, but they outline the philosophy that goes under reviews, both for giving and receiving reviews.

+The main goals for having this guidelines are as follows:

+* Reduce uncertainty between participants
+* Reduce amount of communication neccessary to decide if a change goes in (or how it goes in)

 # Protocol

 ## Reviewers: Be explicit